 Dealing with distraction is a big part of skateboarding.
-People often shout at us as they drive by, at skate parks it’s hard not to worry about someone being in our way, and of course there’s always the big cracks right before or at the bottom of our favorite stair sets.
+If we’re skating by a street, people will often shout at us as they drive by.
+At skate parks it’s hard not to worry about someone getting in our way, and of course there’s always the big cracks right before or at the bottom of our favorite stair sets.
 So many things come against us that mess with our heads and cause us to lose focus.
 The biggest struggle in landing a trick can often be just blocking out the distractions that get in the way.
 Skateboarding is often just a game of, “can we stay focused?”

 Genesis 4:7 says, “sin is crouching at the door, it’s desire is for you, but you must rule over it.”
-Distraction and temptations to sin are always gnawing at us.
-In a Bastien Salabanzi interview I saw, he was saying that skating with Geoff Rowley, he learned that people that skate big stuff don’t do it because they aren’t scared, but they are able to do those things because they master and control their fear.
-And it’s the same way with the Lord.
-Distractions, temptations, and fear will always be there to try and get our focus off of the Lord, but we must master and rule over them.
+Distraction and temptations to sin are always gnawing at us, but we have to learn to master it, block it out, and press on.
+Bastien Salabanzi said in an interview that through skating with Geoff Rowley and Arto Saari he learned that people that skate big stuff aren’t able to do so because they aren’t scared, but because they have mastered it and can control it.
+And it’s the same way with the Lord – distractions, temptations, and fear will always be there to try and get our focus off of the Lord, but we must master and rule over it.
+I’ve noticed that every time I see a homeless person that I want to help, there is always this powerful impulse telling me, “don’t do it.”
+I have to rule over this if I want to help anyone.
 Being able to stay focused on the things of the Lord is a skill we are always working on.
-When temptations come hollering at us, we need to be wise enough not to bend to its calling.
+When temptations come hollering at us, we need to have the courage and the wisdom not to bend to its calling.
 Proverbs 22:3 says, “The wise sees danger and hides himself, but the naive go on and suffer for it.”
 And Deuteronomy 30:20 says, “Therefore choose life that your offspring may live, loving the Lord your God, obeying his voice and holding fast to Him, for He is your life and length of days.”
 God is our life, our everything.
 There will be times when temptations will arise to get us to think differently, but we need to be wise and hold fast to our God.
 He is the one that gives our lives meaning and purpose, nothing else.
 Keep your eyes and focus on the Lord, only then does anyone truly live.